 Resources

 The Uniform Guidance requires prior written approval for various grant award activities and proposed obligations and expenditures.
-Prior approval is written approval from an official of the Department who is authorized to grant such approval to assign a proposed expenditure to a federal program.
+Prior approval means the written approval by an authorized official of a Federal agency of certain costs or programmatic decisions.

 Resources